Alex Doduk

-Alexander Doduk (born December 21, 1989) is an American voice actor and former child actor who is well known for his roles in the films: Barbie in the Nutcracker (2001), Scary Godmother (2003), The Impossible Elephant (2001) and in the Animated series Brain Powered.
+Alexander Doduk is an American voice actor and former child actor who is well known for his roles in the films: Barbie in the Nutcracker (2001), Scary Godmother (2003), The Impossible Elephant (2001) and in the animated series Brain Powered.
 He was the first voice of Lan Hikari for 14 episodes (1-5, 9–17) on the English version of Megaman NT Warrior before Brad Swaile became the voice for Lan.
 Doduk has voiced in other English dubs of anime, such as Inuyasha and the Ocean dub of Escaflowne.
 He was also José on Cybersix.
 He provided the voice of Vega Obscura in the English version of Zoids: New Century Zero.
 In 2000, Doduk voiced Jake Spankenheimer in Grandma Got Run Over by a Reindeer.

+Doduk retired from acting in 2003.
+He became a police officer for the Edmonton Police Service as an adult.
+In November 2019, Doduk was arrested for punching and hitting a man with a police baton.
+The event was recorded through security footage.
+In June 2025, he was acquitted of all assault charges.